JSaumat/finalprojectJoseSaumat/README.md

 python manage.py migrate
 ```

-C. This will create the administrator login for your /admin side of the project
+C. This will create the administrator login for your /admin side of the app
 ```
 python manage.py createsuperuser
 ```